levijan/YOLO_mask_detection/README.md

 # YOLO_mask_detection

-The config and weights can be downloaded here
+The config and weights can be downloaded here.